zfergus/Raspberry-Pi-GPIO/01-Blink/Lesson01.md

 LED_PIN = 25
 ```

-Next we declare a global variable for the pin on the Raspberry Pi's GPIO that we
+Next we declare a global variable for the pin on the Raspberry Pi's GPIO to
-will connect the LED to.
+which we will connect the LED.

 ```python
 # Setup the GPIO pins for an output on LED_PIN.